hugoduncan/dado/dev/design/adr/adr-patch.md

 Proposed

 ## Context
-- Need to apply both simplified unified diffs and search-replace edit format
+- Need to apply both simplified unified diffs and FOD edit format
 - Component will be used to modify files based on AI responses
 - Must handle text file modifications reliably
 - Must validate patches before applying